BomleeJ/custom-vector-cpp/README.md

 This was unexpected.
 The primary reasons I believe this occurred:

 - **Simplicity**:
-  The implementation is minimal and lacks an allocator object or type trait machinery.
+  The implementation is minimal compared to std::vector; for instance it lacks an allocator object or type trait machinery.
 - **Fewer safety checks**:
   The standard library adds layers for type safety.
 Both push_back and emplace_back have strong expection guarantees, which can cost performance in microbenchmarks.
   source: https://en.cppreference.com/w/cpp/container/vector.html